 If you live in a home that uses city water, you may be wondering how well water works and how it’s different than the water flowing out of your taps.
-In this post, we’ll explain everything you need to know about living with well water including the benefits and drawbacks of using it.
+In this post, we’ll explain everything you need to know about living with well water including the pros and cons of using it.

 If you’re thinking that there can’t be that many households that use well water, think again.
-According to the CDC, over 15 million households in the United States rely on well water for all their home water needs.
+According to the EPA, over 13 million households in the United States rely on well water for all their home water needs.
 And with modern plumbing, well water has come a long way since 600 B.C.

 Well water is still true to the original idea, in that well water comes directly from the ground.
-To create a well, a hole is dug in the ground and held open by a pipe that reaches all the way to the aquifer, the source of the water.
-Professionals install a pump to carry the water from the ground, to the plumbing pipes.
-Then, this pump, powered by a motor, pulls the water from the aquifer and distributes it through the plumbing system, ultimately reaching the home.
-Once the water reaches the house, it lives in the pressure tank, which then go to your shower, kitchen faucet, and any other faucet in a home.
+To create a well, a hole is dug in the ground, in some cases as far as 1,000 feet below the surface.
+The well water’s hole is held open by a pipe that reaches all the way to the aquifer, the source of the water.
+Professionals install a pump to carry the well water from the ground to the plumbing pipes.
+Then, this pump, powered by a motor, pulls the well water from the aquifer and distributes it through the plumbing system, ultimately reaching the home.
+Once the well water reaches the house, it lives in the pressure tank, which then goes to your shower, kitchen faucet, and any other faucet in a home.